ansys/scade-design-rules/doc/source/rules/modelling/no_extra_clock.rst

-.. index:: single: No Extra Clock
+.. index:: single: No extra clock

 No extra clock
 ==============